 April 5, 1929 ~ Robert George Meek, commonly known as producer Joe Meek, born in Newent, UK ~ Pioneered space age pop and recording practices such as overdubbing, sampling and reverberation.
 One of the first producers, engineers to be recognized for his individual identity as an artist.
 Wrote and produced the Tornados's Telstar, the first single by a British rock group to reach No.1 on the American Billboard Hot 100.
 Other singles produced by Meek include Johnny Remember Me for John Leyton, Just Like Eddie for Heinz, Angela Jones for Michael Cox, Have I The Right for the Honeycombs and Tribute To Buddy Holly for Mike Berry ~ Meek passed away in 1967

 April 5, 1928 ~ Singer, saxophonist, clarinetist Gene Merlino born in San Francisco, California, USA ~ Worked with Frankie Carle, Ray Anthony, Freddy Martin.
-Best known for numerous appearances from the early 1960s through the late 1970s on TV shows such as the Red Skelton Show, the Judy Garland Show, The Carol Burnett Show and Sonny & Cher Comedy Hour.
+Best known for numerous appearances from the early-1960s through the late-1970s on TV shows such as the Red Skelton Show, the Judy Garland Show, The Carol Burnett Show and Sonny & Cher Comedy Hour.
 Member of the Anita Kerr Singers.
 Provided the singing voice for the 1967 musical film Camelot.
 In later years also sang for the animated TV series The Simpsons, namely Whacking Day, South Of The Border and Jellyfish

 April 5, 1926 ~ Jazz drummer Stan Levey born in Philadelphia, Pennsylvania, USA ~ Considered one of the earliest bebop drummers.
 Started with Dizzy Gillespie at age 16.
 Also worked with Stan Kenton, Howard Rumsey, Charlie Parker, Miles Davis, Stan Getz, Ella Fitzgerald, Peggy Lee, Frank Sinatra, Nat King Cole, Buddy Bregman, Conte Candoli, Victor Feldman, Jimmy Giuffre, Lee Konitz, Oscar Peterson, Warne Marsh, Shorty Rogers, Sonny Stitt, Quincy Jones, and Skitch Anderson ~ Levey passed away in 2005

-April 5, 1907 ~ Jakob Franz Wolff, commonly known as label executive, photographer, producer Francis Wolff, born in Berlin, Germany ~ Of Jewish descent emigrated to New York by the late 1930s, teaming up with childhood friend and Blue Note co-founder Alfred Lion.
-Until the latter's retirement in 1967 Wolff would concentrate on the company's financial affairs and day to day running of the business, only occassionally supervising recording sessions.
+April 5, 1907 ~ Jakob Franz Wolff, commonly known as label executive, photographer, producer Francis Wolff, born in Berlin, Germany ~ Of Jewish descent emigrated to New York by the late-1930s, teaming up with childhood friend and Blue Note co-founder Alfred Lion.
+Until the latter's retirement in 1967 Wolff would concentrate on the company's financial affairs and day to day running of the business, only occasionally supervising recording sessions.
 Nevertheless his contributions proved important to the label's success.
 Wolff also served as the company's photographer, his work used for publicity material and album sleeves.
 The publication of the 1995 book The Blue Note Years The Jazz Photography Of Francis Wolff would help make the public more aware of his work as one of the leading jazz photographers ~ Wolff passed away in 1971

 April 5, 1903 ~ Folk singer, banjoist, guitarist Frank Warner born in Selma, Alabama, USA ~ Folklorist, song collector known to have preserved and recorded some 1,000 traditional folk songs with his wife Anne Warner, including Tom Dooley, He's Got The Whole World In His Hands and Days Of Forty-nine ~ Warner passed away in 1978

-April 5, 1903 ~ Singer Franklyn Baur born in New York, New York, USA ~ Active since the early 1920s.
+April 5, 1903 ~ Singer Franklyn Baur born in New York, New York, USA ~ Active since the early-1920s.
 Released his first recording, If The Rest Of The World Don't Want You, for Victor in 1923.
 Would go on to appear on hundreds of recordings both as a solo artist and as a featured vocalist working with artists such as the Revelers, Nathaniel Shilkret, Roger Wolfe Kahn, Paul Whiteman, and others ~ Baur passed away in 1950

 April 5, 1903 ~ Songwriter Jimmy Campbell, full name James Alexander Campbell-Tyrie, born in Gosforth, UK ~ Frequent songwriting, music publishing partner of Reg Connelly, the pair at times publishing or writing music under the common moniker Irving King.
 The pair wrote or co-wrote a number of oft-covered 1920, 1930s songs including Show Me The Way To Go Home (the New Princes Toronto Band, the California Ramblers, Julie London), If I Had You (the Piccadilly Players, Ben Selvin, Art Tatum), Goodnight Sweetheart (the New Mayfair Dance Orchestra, Ruth Etting, Dean Martin, the Flamingos, Connie Francis), By The Fireside (Buddy Campbell, Vera Lynn, Jo Stafford), Try A Little Tenderness (Jack Payne, Frank Sinatra, Jackie Wilson, Aretha Franklin, Otis Redding), and Just An Echo In The Valley (Bing Crosby, Ray Noble, Rudy Vallée) ~ Campbell passed away in 1967